challenger-platform/challenger-widget/README.md

 }
 ```

 > **NB**: This method could take additional parameters and return additional information in custom deployments.
-Please refer to documentation of the specific deployment.
+This augmented data, if exists, is not covered here.

 ## Opening Challenger dashboard